metageni/FOCUS/README.md

 as STAMP's input for statistical analysis.

-- Split STAMP output in different levels by setting -l to the wanted level (default: all; options: kingdom, phylum, class, order, family, genus, or species)
+- Split STAMP output in different levels by setting -l to the wanted level (default - all; options: kingdom, phylum, class, order, family, genus, or species)
 -----
 For further info please visit the FOCUS website at http://edwards.sdsu.edu/FOCUS